Citroën ë-C4 review

 Driving position and dashboard

-You sit lower down in the Citroën ë-C4 than in most SUVs, but it still offers a higher driving position than hatchbacks such as the Nissan Leaf and VW ID 3.
+You sit lower down in the Citroën ë-C4 than in most SUVs, but it still offers a higher driving position than hatchbacks such as the VW ID 3.
+The front seats, which are new for 2025, are comfy with a good amount of padding, but a little lacking in side and thigh support.
+Adjustable lumbar support is standard across the range.

-More positively, the ë-C4 has physical knobs and buttons for controlling its air conditioning.
-Making small adjustments on the move is so much easier with these than with the ID 3’s frustratingly fiddly touch-sensitive controls.
+The ë-C4 has physical knobs and buttons for controlling the air-conditioning.
+They're much easier to use while you're driving than the ID 3’s frustratingly fiddly touch-sensitive controls.

-All versions come with a digital driver display, and every trim except entry-level You! comes with a head-up display that projects the speed on to the windscreen.
+All versions come with a digital driver's display, and every trim except entry-level You! comes with a head-up display.

 Visibility, parking sensors and cameras

 The ë-C4’s wide windscreen pillars can cause problems at junctions.
 And, as in most cars with swooping, coupé-like rooflines, the view out of the rear window gives you a good idea of what it must be like to be trapped inside a post box.
-The Niro EV and ID 3 are easier to see out of.
+The Kia EV3 and VW ID 3 are easier to see out of.

 That means you’ll need to rely on the ë-C4’s visibility aids.
 Thankfully, all trims come with rear parking sensors, with Max trim and above also getting front and lateral parking sensors and a rear-view camera.